canonical/k8s-snap/docs/src/snap/explanation/epa.md

 -  **Node Feature Discovery (NFD)**: Node Feature Discovery can be used to label nodes with their CPU capabilities, including the availability of isolated and reserved CPU cores.
--  **Resource Quotas and Limits**: Kubernetes allows defining resource quotas and limits to control the allocation of CPU resources across namespaces.
+-  **Resource quotas and limits**: Kubernetes allows defining resource quotas and limits to control the allocation of CPU resources across namespaces.
    This helps in managing and isolating resource usage effectively.
--  **Monitoring and Metrics**: Monitoring tools such as Prometheus and Grafana can be used to track the performance and resource utilisation of CPU-pinned workloads.
+-  **Monitoring and metrics**: Monitoring tools such as Prometheus and Grafana can be used to track the performance and resource utilisation of CPU-pinned workloads.
 Metrics include CPU usage, core allocation and task scheduling times, which help in optimising and troubleshooting performance-sensitive applications.
--  **Isolation and Security**: Security contexts and isolation mechanisms ensure that CPU-pinned workloads are protected and run in a controlled environment.
+-  **Isolation and security**: Security contexts and isolation mechanisms ensure that CPU-pinned workloads are protected and run in a controlled environment.
 This includes setting privileged containers and configuring namespaces to avoid resource contention.